hasura/graphql-engine/guides/how-to-get-started-with-hasura.rst

 .. rst-class:: featured-image
 .. image:: ../img/getting-started.png

+.. getting-started-32mod.png/getting-started.png

 Hasura is a platform for building and deploying application backends.
 Hasura does the following for you  instant APIs for data (querying and inserting data in your database), auth & file handling (powered by Postgres).
 Hasura helps you deploy your custom code written in any language/framework.
 Runs anywhere: your laptop, your VM, your cluster on the cloud.

 If you are new to Hasura, the following is the best way to explore more about Hasura and take it for a spin:

-#. **Sign-up at** `Hasura Project Dashboard <|beta-url|>`_ **:** There is a free tial project waiting for you that you can claim and use for taking Hasura for a spin.
+#. **Sign-up at** `Hasura Project Dashboard`_ **:** There is a free tial project waiting for you that you can claim and use for taking Hasura for a spin.

 #. **Interactive tutorial:** Every hasura project comes built-in with an interactive tutorial.
-This is the best way to get a high level understanding of the different components in Hasura and
+It's the perfect way to get a high level understanding of the different components in Hasura and get your hands dirty with a few simple exercises.

-#. **Introductory exercises:**: a relatively more detailed set of exercises to get your Hasura mojo going:
+#. **Introductory exercises:**: A relatively more detailed set of exercises to get your Hasura mojo going:

    .. toctree::
       :maxdepth: 2

-      ../getting-started/1-intro
-      ../getting-started/2-user-model
+      ../getting-started/index